ChromeDevTools/devtools-frontend/docs/workflows.md

 Note that `$(realpath out/Default/gen/front_end)` expands to the absolute path to build artifacts for DevTools frontend.

-Open DevTools via F12 on Windows/Linux or Cmd+Option+I on Mac.
+Open DevTools via F12 or Ctrl+Shift+J on Windows/Linux or Cmd+Option+I on Mac.

 If you get errors along the line of `Uncaught TypeError: Cannot read property 'setInspectedTabId'` you probably specified an incorrect path - the path has to be absolute.
 On Mac and Linux, the file url will start with __three__ slashes: `file:///Users/...`.